news-ai/NewsAI/blog/content/6-ways-you-can-make-a-media-list-last.md

 ### 3. Don’t store things that get out of date within a week

 If you're storing their followers count, likes count, or other metrics then this will be hard to keep up to date for you.
 These will create more noise than be useful for you in your media lists.
 Store a ballpark instead!
+Don't try keep live information.

 ### 4. Don’t rely just on the media database you’re using